Why Stretching Doesn’t Work

 Second, when you pull on an already tight muscle the stretch reflex is activated, making the muscle contract even more.
 It is possible that you might get some pain relief from gentle prolonged stretching, but as we’ve already discussed, the increased muscle length is temporary and the muscle will rebound within a short period of time.
 Most likely, stretching will not only do little for your pain, but will increase and prolong your pain by making your muscles tighter.

-Learning Somatic exercises: The most effective alternative to stretching
+Learning Clinical Somatics exercises: The most effective alternative to stretching

 Thomas Hanna, the founder of Clinical Somatic Education, studied neurophysiology and explored movement techniques that would directly address the habitual muscular tension that was the underlying cause of his clients’ chronic pain and posture and movement issues.
 Hanna developed hands-on movements and self-care exercises that made use of the pandicular response.